 Springtime Fly Fishing along the South Carolina Coast

 We are fortunate to have year around fishing options in South Carolina and one of my favorite times of year for flyfishing is in the Springtime when the water begins to warm and the redfish become more active in the shallow waters.
-Near my home waters of Winyah Bay, the water clarity is generally more favorable between the last few remaining cold fronts the big moon tides which can serve up some of the best flyfishing of the year.
+Near my home waters of Winyah Bay, the water clarity is generally more favorable between the last few remaining cold fronts and the big moon tides which can deliver some of the best flyfishing of the year.

 Tripletail are becoming a reliable fishing option in April and May and they are a lot of fun to catch on fly fishing gear.
 Light color, slow sinking flies are needed to present the fly to these fish that appear to be floating under the surface of the water.
 Tripletail are excellent eating fish that hold their own when it comes to a good fight, therefore they are a popular target for a lot of my fly fishing clients.

-The downside to fishing in the Spring time is that we often have a lot of windy days, big tides, and heavy rain events but if you time it just right, chances of having a memorable fishing trip are very good.
+The downside to fishing in the Spring is that we often have a lot of windy days, big tides, and heavy rain events but if you time it just right, chances of having a memorable fishing trip are very good.
 If you are a fly fisherman planning a trip to the South Carolina coast during the Springtime, feel free to reach out to me for more information about fishing this time of year.

 -Capt Jordan Pate